denizozger/node-primus-server/README.md

 Go to [localhost:5000/?matchesfeed/8/matchcentre](localhost:5000/?matchesfeed/8/matchcentre) for a demo

-When you have all three applications, you should start node-socketio as:
+When you have all three applications, you should start node-primus-server as:

 ``` bash
 PORT=5000 FETCHER_ADDRESS='http://localhost:4000/fetchlist/new/' NODE_ENV=development node --harmony server.js